Vyral/base-template/_posts/2018-10-04-help-us-help-our-community.md

 {% include youtube.html %}

+<p style="text-align: center;"><em>We need your help.
+Not only are we looking for homes for our buyers, we’re also getting ready for another year with the Basket Brigade.</em></p>

-Today, I have a question to ask you: Can we help each other?
+Can we help each other?

 Usually, we try not to ask.
-We want to deliver incredible information on home values, the reality of buying and selling a home, the ups and downs of our real estate market, and what’s going on downtown.
+We want to deliver incredible information on home values, the reality of buying and selling a home, the ups and downs of our real estate market, and what’s going on in Downtown St. George.
+And we’ll KEEP doing that!

-But today is different.
-I want to know if we can help each other.
+But today we’re asking very directly for your help.

-First of all, for many years, we have participated in the Basket Brigade.
-The Basket Brigade delivers a full Thanksgiving meal to hundreds of families every year. **Our goal is to feed 250 families this year.** In 2017, we helped 265 families.
+First of all, the past 3 years we’ve coordinated the <a href="http://stgeorgebasketbrigade.org/" target="_blank">“Basket Brigade”</a> event which delivers a full Thanksgiving meal to hundreds of families every year. **Our goal is to feed 250 families this year.** In 2017, we helped 265 families.

-This is just one of our ways of giving back and serving the community.
-Check out the St. George Basket Brigade [website](http://stgeorgebasketbrigade.org/){: target="_blank"} if you would like to nominate a family in need this Thanksgiving.

-In addition to helping the community, we’re also asking for your help with the real estate market.
+<strong>TWO THINGS:</strong>

+1. We're open for family nominations.
+If you know a family, (or families) in need this Thanksgiving, please nominate them at the Basket Brigade <a href="http://stgeorgebasketbrigade.org/" target="_blank">website.</a> If you &quot;suspect&quot; there's a need, trust your gut&#151;there's a need!

+2. In order to pull this event off we've got to be selling plenty of real estate!

 {% include pullquote.html %}

-Our real estate market has gone berserk!
-We are selling properties in days and sometimes hours.
-It’s like going to the grocery store and finding empty shelves; there simply are not enough homes on the market for our buyers.
+We are Selling properties in days and sometimes hours.
+It's like going to the grocery store and finding empty shelves; there simply are not enough homes on the market for our buyers.

 We have buyers looking in every price range from $100,000 to $700,000 who cannot find a home.
-If you can think of anyone who is thinking of selling a home, please let us know.
-Consider your church group, your school group, your friends, and your neighbors.
-Do you know anyone with an investment property they may want to sell?
-(These people are really winning in our market!)
-We need your help!

 **There has never been a better time to sell a home than right now.** We need to find those clients.
 Please reach out to us if you know anyone who is thinking of selling a home.

+If you can think of anyone who is selling a home, please let us know by email, phone, text, whatever makes your heart sing!&#9786;

 Again, if you know of a family in need this Thanksgiving, **visit the St. George Basket Brigade [website](http://stgeorgebasketbrigade.org/){: target="_blank"} to nominate them.**